Estimated reading time: 5 minutes

 Think of the train as a moving upscale resort or a luxurious land-based cruise liner.
 The dress code is smart-casual for men and women – this is not a ‘let it all hang out’ venue.
 For excursions, have comfortable walking shoes, a sun hat and sunscreen.
 Flat shoes are easiest for moving around on the train when it is in motion.

 Dinner has a ‘cocktail’ dress code.
 Men are expected to wear a jacket and tie while women should wear a dressy cocktail number.
-It really adds to the sophisticated ambiance for everyone to ‘dress up’ and make an effort.
+It really adds to the sophisticated ambience for everyone to ‘dress up’ and make an effort.

 How your days will pass

 Depending on your itinerary, the train will stop at various points so passengers can enjoy a round of golf, a game drive, or a tour of a local attraction like the Victorian town of Matjiesfontein or the Big Hole at Kimberley.
 All off-train excursions are guided and you will be able to buy mementoes along the way.
-If you are venturing out of South Africa, your excursions could include game drives and a visit to the Victoria Falls.
+If you are venturing out of South Africa, your excursions could include game drives and a visit to Victoria Falls.

 Once back on board, savour a drink in the open-air observation car, which is the last carriage on the train and a firm favourite with all passengers.
 The non-smoking lounge has a small library, and classic board and card games – or head to your suite for a much-welcome afternoon nap.